About interactive video ads

 TrueView for shopping campaigns use shopping cards to make video ads interactive by linking viewers directly to products they’ve already viewed or to products related to the video they’re watching.
 They are created in Google Ads and run on in-stream TrueView ads only.
 The product images and details are generated by information from a linked Google Merchant Center account.

 A teaser with the name of a product will show for a few seconds, and viewers who click it can see the shopping card.
 At any other point in the video, viewers can click an icon to browse the shopping cards.
 Up to 6 shopping cards can appear on your video ad, depending on the number of products eligible from your feed.

 - Note: When shopping cards are added to a video ad, they will replace any other cards or call-to-action overlays created for that video in YouTube.

 Shopping cards use your Merchant Center product data and can be personalized using either remarketing information or other audience signals.
 Additionally, you can tailor the products that can show on shopping cards by using the product filter.

 If you're familiar with dynamic remarketing for Display ads, shopping cards use the same information to dynamically generate cards based on items visitors previously viewed on your site.
-If you don’t have dynamic remarketing set up in AdWords, you can create custom filters based on attributes from your product data, including brand, product type, AdWords label and AdWords grouping.
+If you don’t have dynamic remarketing set up in Google Ads, you can create custom filters based on attributes from your product data, including brand, product type, Google Ads label and ads grouping.

 Advertising policies for interactive features

-All interactive features used for your TrueView video ads, such as CTA overlays, end screens, and cards, must adhere to the Google AdWords Advertising Policies.
+All interactive features used for your TrueView video ads, such as CTA overlays, end screens, and cards, must adhere to the Google Ads policies.